moabdrabou/Conky_Desktop_Guru/README.md

       - Your network adapter parameter "Replace enp6s0 with the name of your network adapter" Run the below command to find the name of your network adapter:
          > sudo ifconfig
       - Your processor "Replace AMD Ryzen 5 @ 3.60GHz with the name of your processor"
+      - The number of your CPU cores, run the following command to find out how many cores is your CPU:
+         > nproc
    7.